2024 United States state legislative elections: Pennsylvania

 Half of the seats of the Pennsylvania State Senate and all of the seats of the Pennsylvania House of Representatives were up for election in 2024.
-There was no net change in seat composition in either chamber, leaving Republicans with control of the Senate and Democrats with control of the House.
+In 2022, Democrats had won control of the House for the first time since 2008, although they could not seat their majority until February due to post-election vacancies.
+The divided legislature faced significant partisan gridlock, passing the fewest laws in over a decade and failing to pass six pending constitutional amendments that required approval from two consecutive sessions.
+In the general election, there was no net change in seat composition in either chamber, leaving Republicans with control of the Senate and Democrats with control of the House.